Havells to cover Covid vaccination cost for employees

-New Delhi, March 11 (IANS) Fast-Moving Electrical Goods (FMEG) major Havells India on Thursday announced that it will cover the cost of Covid-19 vaccination for all its direct and indirect employees.
+New Delhi: Fast-Moving Electrical Goods (FMEG) major Havells India on Thursday announced that it will cover the cost of Covid-19 vaccination for all its direct and indirect employees.

 Accordingly, the company's vaccination programme will be conducted through a process of reimbursement.